goharbor/harbor/docs/user_guide.md

 To connect Harbor to additional vulnerability scanners, you must have enabled the default Clair scanner when you deployed Harbor.
 You must install and configure an instance of the additional scanner according to the scanner vendor's requirements.
 The scanner must expose an API endpoint to Harbor that permits image pushes and pulls.
 You can deploy multiple different scanners, and multiple instances of the same type of scanner.

-1. Log in to the Harbor interface with an account that has Harbor administrator privileges.
+1. Log in to the Harbor interface with an account that has Harbor system administrator privileges.
 1. Expand **Administration**, and select **Interrogation Services**.
    ![Interrogation Services](img/interrogation-services.png)
 1. Click the **New Scanner** button.